 A person who is sensitive or intolerant to lactose and casein may find that it is beneficial to use ghee as a substitute for butter.

-When consumed in moderation, butter is not bad for you.
 According to the United States Department of Agriculture (USDA), real butter does not contain any trans fats.
 However, it does contain high levels of saturated fat, which can contribute to high blood cholesterol levels and heart disease if not eaten in moderation.

 Good sources of healthful fats include fish, nuts, seeds, and olives.